Spin-Electric Coupling in Lead Halide Perovskites

 {\it Faraday rotation.---} The observable that quantifies strength of the Faraday effect in a given medium is the so-called Verdet constant, $V$, which is defined via $\Theta_{F} = V\, B \, L$, where $\Theta_{F}$ is the angle between the initial and final polarizations; $B$ is the strength of the magnetic field; $L$ is the thickness of the sample.
 In general, $V$ is a function of frequency of the probing light.
 As is well known \cite{Zommerfeld1954}, $V(\omega)$ tends to diverge near absorption regions.
 In many cases this behaviour can be captured by the classical Becquerel formula: $V(\omega)=\gamma \frac{e}{2mc}\omega \frac{\partial n}{\partial \omega}$, with $n(\omega)$ being the (phase) refractive index and $\gamma\!\approx\!1$ is a numeric fitting parameter.

-Large Verdet constants have recently been demonstrated in the vicinity of the band gap transition in methylammonium lead-bromide perovskites CH$_3$NH$_3$PbBr$_3$~\cite{Sabatini2020}, suggesting industrial applications of LHP as Faraday rotators.
-However, often the behavior of $V(\omega)$ near the energy gap does not lead to understanding of microscopic physics.
-One reason is the extreme sensitivity of $V(\omega)$ on the value of the energy gap, as the Becquerel formula suggests; another reason is the presence of a strong exciton near the absorption edge (see Fig.~\ref{fig:fit_mu}B) which dominates $n(\omega)$ in this frequency range, obscuring the details of the underlying basic single-particle physics.
+Large Verdet constants have recently been demonstrated in the vicinity of the band gap transition in methylammonium lead bromide perovskites CH$_3$NH$_3$PbBr$_3$~\cite{Sabatini2020}, suggesting industrial applications of LHP as Faraday rotators.
+However, the behavior of $V(\omega)$ near the energy gap (arguably) cannot provide any deep understanding of microscopic physics.
+One reason is the extreme sensitivity of $V(\omega)$ to the value of the gap energy $\Delta$, as the Becquerel formula suggests; another reason is the presence of a strong exciton near the absorption edge (see Fig.~\ref{fig:fit_mu}B) which dominates $n(\omega)$ in this frequency range, obscuring the details of the underlying basic single-particle physics.

 In this Letter, we study the Faraday effect in a bulk single-crystal CH$_3$NH$_3$PbBr$_3$ sample in a broad infrared range $\lambda\!=\!1100-2700$nm.
 The tunable-wavelength probe beam is generated by an optical parametric amplifier.
-Throughout the experiment, the sample was kept in vacuum at $T=260$K nominal temperature (cubic phase) in an optical magnet cryostat; the field was varied between $B\!=\!\pm 1$T; and the polarization rotation was detected with a pair of balanced pyroelectric IR detectors (see Fig.~\ref{fig:faraday}A).
+Throughout the experiment the sample is kept in vacuum at $T\!=\!260$K nominal temperature (cubic phase) in an optical magnet cryostat; the field is varied between $B\!=\!\pm 1$T; the polarization rotation is detected with a pair of balanced pyroelectric IR detectors (see Fig.~\ref{fig:faraday}A).
 High quality bulk single crystal samples of CH$_3$NH$_3$PbBr$_3$ were grown by inverse temperature crystallization method as described elsewhere \cite{Saidaminov2015,Saidaminov2015_2}.
-More experimental details can be found in Supplementary Material.
+More experimental details can be found in Supplementary Material~\cite{SM}.

 The measured Faraday rotations as a function of $B$ is presented in Fig.~\ref{fig:faraday}A. The slope of each line is proportional to the Verdet coefficient at this wavelength.
 It is known from general considerations that $V(\omega)$ must be an even function of frequency ~\cite{Bennett1965}, therefore suggesting the following functional form to analyze the data at low frequencies: